-- A profit and loss statement (sometimes called an income statement) showing the entire year of 2013
+- A profit and loss statement (sometimes called an income statement) showing the entire year's income and expenses.

-- Statements about assets showing purchase of assets in 2013
+- Statements about assets showing purchase of assets during the year

 - Information on inventory to prepare a cost of goods sold calculation if your business sells products

-To correct an error in Schedule C, you will need to file a corrected Schedule C as part of an amended personal tax return, using form 1040x.
+To correct an error in Schedule C, you will need to file a corrected Schedule C as part of your amended personal tax return, using form 1040x.
 Read more about how to file Form 1040x to amend your tax return.

 The net income information on Schedule C is used to determine the amount of self-employment tax you owe (for Social Security/Medicare taxes); Schedule SE is used to calculate the self-employment tax amount.
 Schedule SE is a complicated form (even the simple version), so you may want to get help from a tax professional or use a tax preparation software program that includes business income.